 NATIONAL DONOR SABBATH

-We invite you to use the following downloadable resources within your local communities and houses of worship.
-You can also reach out to your local Donate Life contact if you are interested in hosting an event in your local community, want to find out how to get involved in an existing event, or would like more resources customized with your local state registry information.
+We invite you to share our social media posts and downloadable resources with your local communities and houses of worship (great to include in a program, newsletter or email communication).
+You can also reach out to your local Donate Life contact if you want to find out how to get involved in an existing virtual or in-person event.

 * formatted to print on 8.5 x 11 paper